Written By Sam Heward

 Ultra X Sri Lanka 2019

 The race video from the inaugural Ultra X Sri Lanka.
-In April 2019, 50 athletes and adventurers from around the world traveled to the island for 5 days of running through rainforest and countryside.
+In April 2019, 50 athletes and adventurers from around the world traveled to “the Pearl of the Indian Ocean” for five days of running through rainforest and countryside.
 A mini-heatwave in Sri Lanka meant there was an added challenge and the humidity was brutal at times, but for all who were there it was an unforgettable week.

 Where Dreams Go To Die

-Gary Robbins started twice at the Barkley Marathons.
+Gary Robbins twice started the Barkley Marathons.
 Twice he failed in the fifth and final lap.
 This film documents his preparation and race(s), but also the spirit, hope and tragedy at this remote but iconic race.

 The Barkley Marathons: The Race That Eats Its Young